How to send money to Italy

 Specialist money transfer companies are the best place to start.
-These companies — such as OFX and WorldRemit — offer fast, secure and much more affordable transfers to Italy.
+These companies — such as OFX and WorldRemit — offer fast, secure and much more affordable services.
 The fees are usually lower than what you’d find at a bank, exchange rates are higher and the transactions can be handled from the comfort of your own home.
-This gives money transfer companies a competitive edge over banks, so consider one when you’re in need of a money transfer to Italy.
+This gives money transfer companies a competitive edge over banks, so consider one when you need to send money to Italy.

 Case Study: Filippo Sends Money to Italy

 Filippo is climbing the career ladder in London.
 He wants to send a £1,000 gift to his sister back home in Florence for her 30th birthday, but the idea of paying his bank’s £50 transfer fee is too much to bear.
-He compares two money transfer companies in the hope of finding a more affordable solution.
+He compares two money transfer companies that both send money to Italy in the hope of finding a more affordable solution.